ddowse/pfSense-pkg-openvpn-multihop/README.md

 ## Technical

-- Creating a 2 Tunnel cascade works by adding to the custom-options field of the first tunnel a route-up command.
+- Creating a 2 Tunnel cascade works by adding to the custom-options field of the first tunnel a route-up command and remove any route exec settings e.g do not set default routing.

 ```bash
 route-up "/usr/local/etc/openvpn-multihop/addroute.sh 95.211.95.232"